 The Debtor has over 1,000 existing clients and, as shown in the Financial Model, the Debtor will substantially engage in business for several years after consummation of the Plan.
-In addition, per Section V(C) of the Plan, Debtor may take on new commercial clients after Plan confirmation, in order to pay the minimum distribution amounts to Classes 6 and 7.
+In addition, per Section V(C) of the Plan, Debtor shall be permitted to operate in the normal course, including taking on new commercial and residential clients after Plan confirmation, in any volume deemed necessary and appropriate by the Debtor in order to pay all of the Plan distributions.
 Thus, Section 1141(d)(3)(B) of the Bankruptcy Code is satisfied, and Debtor is entitled to a discharge of its debts pursuant to Section 1141(d) of the Bankruptcy Code.

-On the effective date of the Plan, the Debtor shall be discharged from any debt that arose before confirmation of the Plan, subject to the occurrence of the effective date, to the extent specified in Section 1141(d)(1)(A) of the Bankruptcy Code.
+On the Effective Date of the Plan, the Debtor shall be discharged from any debt that arose before confirmation of the Plan, subject to the occurrence of the Effective Date, to the extent specified in Section 1141(d)(1)(A) of the Bankruptcy Code.
 However, the Debtor shall not be discharged from any debt imposed by the Plan.
-After the effective date of the Plan your claims against the Debtor will be limited to the debts imposed by the Plan.
+After the Effective Date of the Plan your claims against the Debtor will be limited to the debts imposed by the Plan.